Baker, D.J.

 Download/Access

-PLEASE NOTE: By accessing or using this model code, you agree to the terms of the relevant licence agreement(s).
-You will ensure that this model code is cited in any publication that describes research in which the data have been used.
+By accessing or using this software, you agree to the terms of the relevant licence agreement(s).
+You will ensure that this software is cited in any publication that describes research in which the data have been used.

 This package contains a number of functions required to predict spatial patterns of encounter rate, the probability of encountering the species on a survey visit under specified conditions, around the south west (Cornwall) coast.